EdgarACarneiro/feup-ecac/README.md

 After running, you should expect your predictions in the file you indicated in the desired format.

+## Final submission

+Final presentation slides available [here]().

+Final leaderboards available [here](https://www.kaggle.com/c/to-loan-or-not-to-loan-4/leaderboard) - placed :nine: .

 ## Submission history

-:large_orange_diamond: - Submissions selected for competition scoring.
+* :heavy_exclamation_mark: : Submissions selected for competition scoring.
 Notice that we did not have access to the private score when choosing the two submissions.

 | __Public Score__ | __Private Score__ | __Local Score__ | __Date__ | __Improvement to previous submission__ |
 |:-:|:-:|:-:|:-:|:-|